gogins/csound-extended/Opcodes/MVerb/README.md

 *ainleft* - Left channel of the input signal.

-*aintright* - Right channel of the input signal.
+*ainright* - Right channel of the input signal.

 *[[, Sparameter, xvalue ],...]* -- Any number of the following control
                                    parameters, as *name, value* pairs.
 These
                                    are real-valued unless they are strings.

 - *wet* -- Fraction of the output signal that is reverberated.
+Not in a preset, must be set as an opcode parameter.
 - *res1* -- Resonant frequency of node 1 in the mesh.
 - *res2* -- Resonant frequency of node 2 in the mesh.
 - *res3* -- Resonant frequency of node 3 in the mesh.